gmerialdo/dailymotion_project/README.md

 ⋅⋅* docker-compose up -d --build

-Then see api_dailymotion_documentation to call the API (on Postman for ex).
+Then, you can access the API (on Postman for ex) by calling http://localhost:8080/ and adding the API URLs (see api_dailymotion_documentation in the project).

 To run tests enter successively: